BIT-DA/LSG/README.md

 ## Paradigm Introduction

-LSG is a simple data-efficient learning paradigm that includes three parts:
+LSG is a simple data-efficient learning paradigm that includes three steps:

-1. Obtain text embedding of task concepts via pre-trained language model (PLM).
-(This part can be conducted before the visual training once and for all for a given dataset.)
+1. Obtain text embedding of labels via pre-trained language model (PLM).
-2. Main task loss (i.e., CrossEntropy)
+2. (The first training stage, lightweighted.)
+Consturct Language Semantic Graph (LSG) and correspondingly train a GCN to model the semantic relationship between embedded labels.
-3. Distribution alignment loss that leverages text embedding space to promote data-efficient visual training.
+3. (The primary training stage.)
+Train the model with main task loss (i.e., CrossEntropy), and the two proposed alignment loss that leverage LSG and the pretrained GCN to learn label semantic information.

 ## Dataset